pengzell/mamo/_posts/2025-01-15-zetterberg.md

 - General
 - Events
 - Media
+excerpt: "Watch Per Engzell's 2024 Zetterberg prize lecture where he explains the premise of the MaMo project."

 ---

 Our Principal Investigator, Per Engzell, is the 2024 winner of the Hans L. Zetterberg Prize.
-The prize is awarded annually by a jury at Uppsala University and goes to a young sociologist who by fruitfully combining theory and practice has advanced the research front.
+The prize is awarded annually by a jury at Uppsala University to a young sociologist who by fruitfully combining theory and practice has advanced the research front.

-In their motivation, the jury noted that Per through "his path breaking research on social stratification ... has advanced our understanding of social inequality processes and generated actionable policy oriented results.
+In their motivation, the jury noted that Per through "his path breaking research on social stratification ... has advanced our understanding of social inequality processes and generated actionable policy oriented results."

 **Watch Per's prize lecture below where he explains the premise of the MaMo project.** The lecture begins around the 4 minute mark.